datacite/schema-docs/docs/properties/recommended_optional/property_geolocation.rst

 **Allowed values, examples, other constraints:**

 A polygon is delimited by geographic points.
 Each point is defined by a longitude-latitude pair.
-The last point should be the same as the first point. [#f1]_
+The last point should be the same as the first point.

+Use WGS 84 (World Geodetic System) coordinates and use only decimal numbers for coordinates.

 18.4.1 polygonPoint